APPLY TO BE A VENDOR

 • Whether you are a PNW regional vendor

-• Whether you are a Nonprofit/Information/Education vendor
+• Whether you are a Nonprofit/Informational/Educational vendor

 Prospective vendors are NOT allowed to buy out the booth of another vendor who has already been accepted to our festival.
 Booths may not be shared/split between two vendors.
 We reserve the right to decline festival participation to any vendor at any time.

-EVENT HUB HELP CENTER and REGISTRATION TIPS
+EVENTHUB HELP CENTER and REGISTRATION TIPS

-This is our third year using EventHub for the Crab, Seafood & Wine Festival and we appreciate your willingness to learn this system with us.
+This is our fifth year using EventHub for the Crab, Seafood & Wine Festival and we appreciate your willingness to learn this system with us.
 We are excited to explore all of the opportunities this platform provides for us.
 We hope that you appreciate the efficiencies it offers, too.

-If you applied through EventHub for last year’s expo, all you need to do is use the same account.
+If you applied through EventHub for last year’s festival, all you need to do is use the same account.
 In case you forgot your username or password, don’t worry!
 You can easily reset it or reach out to EventHub’s support team for help at help@eventhub.net.
 Remember, only new vendors need to create a new account.
 Happy registering!

 Once you’ve applied through EventHub, you will have access to track your approval status, download/print your invoice or receipt, access documents, send the event coordinator messages, see your booth assignment, and other logistics leading up to the event.